imagej/pyimagej/README.md

     :param host: address of imagej-server

 Client.detail(id)
-    Gets the detail of a module specified by the ID.
+    Gets the detail of a module or an object specified by the ID.

-    :param id: the ID of the module
+    :param id: the ID of a module or an object
-    :return: details of a module
+    :return: details of a module or an object
     :rtype: dict

 Client.find(regex)